MickeWHR/Proxmox-docker-nextcloud-settings/README.md

 - Minimal performance loss — SSD for containers, HDD for large data

 ### ⚠️ Warnings
-- Nextcloud internal backup doesn't do external folders, have to solve it inside VM or preferaby through proxmox.
+- Nextcloud internal backup doesn't do external folders, you should solve it through proxmox ZFS.
+(I already need a solution for other pools in the system, this is streamlined for my usecase)
 - Do **not** let `NEXTCLOUD_DATADIR` and `NEXTCLOUD_MOUNT` point to the same path — it breaks AIO confinement rules.
 - Always test mounts before starting containers.
 - Avoid snapshotting large datasets while AIO backups are running.

-## 🧩 Proxmox Configuration
+## Proxmox Configuration
 ### 1. **Proxmox host (ZFS layout)**
 | Purpose | ZFS Pool | Path | Notes |
 |----------|-----------|------|------|